See procedure Interstate and international travel for tasks that must be undertaken.

 The Secretary has parental responsibility for the child, but not to the exclusion of all others.
 The consent of parents and the department is required.

 Care by Secretary order and long-term care order

 The Secretary has parental responsibility for the child, to the exclusion of all others, and is able to consent to interstate and international travel.

 Children subject to an interim accommodation order (IAO)

-Department of Health and Human Services, Child Protection is party to the protocol for the Transfer of Child Protection Orders and Proceedings and Interstate Assistance (interstate liaison).
+The department is party to the Interstate Child Protection Protocol.
 All Australian states and territories and New Zealand are signatories to the protocol.
 The purpose of the protocol is to enable the ongoing protection of children subject to child protection orders or child protection intervention and the promotion of those children's best interests across state, and in the case of New Zealand, international boundaries.

 To be able to make a determination to allow a child subject to a child protection order to travel interstate (or to New Zealand), practitioners need to make an assessment of prospective carers and require police checks on any adults with whom the child may stay.
-In these instances practitioners can make a request through their divisional Interstate Liaison Officer (ILO) to undertake such tasks as assessment of prospective carers or police checks.
-Each division has a designated ILO who is responsible for managing all interstate requests for assistance.
 See advice Interstate requests on guiding principles and responsibilities in seeking assistance from interstate agencies and New Zealand relating to the movement of children from one jurisdiction to another.

 Plans for a child to travel overseas should be implemented well in advance to allow time for a passport application, funding approvals, booking requirements and vaccinations, as required.

 If the trip is over an extended period of time, the practitioner should assess the impact of the travel on the child’s case plan and permanency objective.
 Issues for consideration include: